gnunixon/python-yumpu-sdk/README.md

 For start working you need to register on Yumpu.com and get the token by accessing https://www.yumpu.com/en/account/profile/api.

 If you have a free account, then you will have some limitations.
-The most important of them is that you can upload only one PDF every 15 minutes.
+To look at the current limitations, you can access this address: http://developers.yumpu.com/api/limits/.

 # Install